jaeinkr/jaeinkr.github.io/_posts/2021-02-18-paper_complex1.md

 I hope whoever reading my post understand my situation and I will be very grateful if you correct any wrong information. <3 The comment section will be added to my blog very soon!!_

 _In this post, I only describe general concepts of this paper.
-Detailed theoretical contents will be introduced in the next post._
+Theoretical contents is introduced in [this post](http://jaeinkr.github.io/paper%20notes/2021/02/20/paper_complex2.html)._

 ## Motivation and General Idea
 ---